Leveraging TikTok As a Marketing Platform for Your Brand

 In 2014, Musical.ly created a lip-singing app in the same vein as the once trendy Vine.
 Just a few years later, it was acquired for a reported one billion USD by the Chinese internet giant Bytedance and consolidated into one company—TikTok.
 According to Pamela Bump:

 For those who remember Vine or Musical.ly, TikTok is like a mix of the two.
-The platform allows you to film short videos that play on a repetitive loop, just like Vine.
-But, like Musical.ly or Snapchat, you can add fun effects, AR filters, text, and musical overlays to zest things up.
+The social platform allows you to film short videos that play on a repetitive loop, just like Vine.
+But, like Musical.ly or Snapchat, you can add fun effects, AR filters, text, and musical overlays to zest things up for your TikTok content.
 Like similar video platforms, it has been primarily adopted by users under 30 years old.

 Since this consolidation, Gen Z’s take on Vine has caught on like wildfire.
 On the surface, it was simple, seeing as most videos featured teenagers doing karaoke or dancing to their favorite songs.
 Despite that, users loved the fact that they could film, edit, and share 15-second videos with filters, music, and other creative elements, and then see how others used their creativity in such a narrow time constraint.